donate goods

 *Gloves, scarves, winter hats, and jackets for cooler weather

-*Horse Riding Helmets (all sizes)
+*Horse Riding Helmets (all sizes - preferably new)

 *Bug spray and sunblock

-for the facility:
+For the facility:

 • Pasture seed (timothy grass)